FinPress/gutenberg/packages/dataviews/README.md

 ];
 ```

 The data can come from anywhere, from a static JSON file to a dynamic source like a HTTP Request.
-It's the consumer's responsiblity to query the data source appropiately and update the dataset based on the user's choices for sorting, filtering, etc.
+It's the consumer's responsibility to query the data source appropriately and update the dataset based on the user's choices for sorting, filtering, etc.

 Each record should have an `id` that identifies them uniquely.
 If they don't, the consumer should provide the `getItemId` property to `DataViews`: a function that returns an unique identifier for the record.